assay-it/doc/docs/core/03-http-dsl.md

 ---
 layout: default
-title: Coding style and syntax of HTTP protocol
+title: HTTP style and syntax
 description: |
   The composition of HTTP protocol is achieved from reusable primitive elements.
 All together they defines DSL syntax and coding style for Behavior as a Code.
 parent: core